 Upgrading from the Series 4, Series 2 or older models

 We've compared the Series 3 and 5, but if you've still got a Series 0 (ie the original model), 1 or 2 the new releases will look like a truly dramatic improvement.

 Our experience suggests that at this point the original Apple Watch is basically obsolete: all the copies we own have slowed down drastically.
-To give an idea of the differences in speed between the various generations, we tried turning them all off and seeing how long they take to power on again:
+To give an idea of the differences in speed between the older generations, we tried turning them off and seeing how long they take to power on again:

 Starting from the very first model, here are the highlights of what each model added to the formula:

 - 'Series 0' (2015): Officially just called Apple Watch, or 'first gen'.
 The original: where it all began.

 - Series 1 (2016): Essentially a rebadged version of the original.
 But it added a faster processor.

 - Series 2 (2016): A beloved upgrade.
 Increased battery life and screen brightness, and added GPS and better waterproofing.
 And a still faster processor.